Meet Our Military Relations Managers

 Charles retired as the United States Marine Corps Senior Service Representative to the U. S. Army War College in June 2013.
-A native of Scranton, Pa., he enlisted in 1984 and served as an artilleryman in the 10th Marine Regiment, 2nd Marine Division, attaining the rank of Corporal prior to his commissioning as a Second Lieutenant.
+Enlisting in 1984, he served as an artilleryman in the 10th Marine Regiment, 2nd Marine Division, attaining the rank of Corporal prior to his commissioning as a Second Lieutenant.
 Designated an operational communications and information systems officer, Charles served in every element of the Marine Air Ground Task Force (MAGTF), with the privilege of leading Marines and serving with all the services at every rank and level, before retiring as a Colonel.

 Charles holds a Bachelor of Arts degree from Dickinson College, Carlisle, Pa.
-He is a graduate of the Marine Corps Amphibious Warfare School, Marine Corps Command and Staff College, has served as a Marine Corps Corporate Fellow on Wall St, and is a 2006 graduate of the U.S. Navy War College, Newport, R.I.
+He is a graduate of the Marine Corps Amphibious Warfare School, Marine Corps Command and Staff College, has served as a Marine Corps Corporate Fellow on Wall St. He holds a Master's Degree in Strategic Planning and National Security Studies from the U.S. Navy War College, Newport, R.I.